 Cabinet Office and Crown Commercial Service: Public Procurement Review Service reports

-On 2 October the government updated its research and analysis to include the Public Procurement Review Service (PPRS) Progress Report for 2019-20.
+On 2 October 2020 the government updated its research and analysis to include the Public Procurement Review Service (PPRS) Progress Report for 2019-20.
 PPRS sits within the Cabinet Office and allows government suppliers and potential government suppliers to raise concerns anonymously about potentially poor public sector procurement practice.
 The Progress Report highlights the main trends that the service has seen from 6 April 2019 to 5 April 2020.
-154 cases were received in this financial year which represented a 41.4% decrease from 263 cases in 2018/19.
 The research and analysis report can be found here.

 - Crowdfunder: 100% free fundraising for those starting up a new business after being affected by coronavirus

 - Coronavirus Business Interruption Loan Scheme (CBILS) for SMEs

 On 15 December the cabinet office published a policy paper titled Procurement Policy Note (PPN) 11/20: Reserving below threshold procurements.
 This procurement policy note set out the options that may be considered by Contracting Authorities when procuring contracts for goods, services and works with a value below the applicable thresholds.
 Read more